YEI UCAS free application guide for 2027 entry.

 3) Academic engagement with the subject

-(people often say this is ~80% — I’d personally push it closer to 95%)
+(people often say this is ~80% — I’d personally push it closer to 95%, and I will explain why later)

 4) Relevant knowledge and skills for the subject